 3.3.2.1 Information to Be Provided to ERCOT

-(1) The energization or removal of a Transmission Facility or Generation Resource in the Network Operations Model requires an entry into the Outage Scheduler by a TSP or Resource Entity.
+(1) The energization or removal of a Transmission Facility, Generation Resource, or Energy Storage Resource (ESR) in the Network Operations Model requires an entry into the Outage Scheduler by a TSP or Resource Entity.
 For TSP requests, the TSPs shall enter such requests in the Outage Scheduler.
 For Resource Entity requests, the Resource Entity shall enter such requests in the Outage Scheduler.
 If any changes in system topology or telemetry are expected, then the TSP or Resource Entity shall notify ERCOT in accordance with the schedule in Section 3.3.1, ERCOT Approval of New or Relocated Facilities.
 Information submitted pursuant to this subsection for Transmission Facilities within a Private Use Network shall not be publicly posted.